oduerr/hsk/hsk5_flashcard_spec.md

 Remove cloud TTS and keys.
 Play only bundled WAVs (one per card), with a tiny cache.

 What to remove
-	•	Gear menu items: API key field, “Request sounds from OpenAI”, engine/model/voice pickers, TTS test.
+	•	Gear menu items: API key field, "Request sounds from OpenAI", engine/model/voice pickers, TTS test.
 	•	All OpenAI/browser-TTS code paths.

 Playback logic (single path)
 	1. Resolve path: /data/<level>/<hanzi>.wav (UTF-8 filenames).
 	2. Try Cache Storage (hsk-audio-v1) → if hit, play.
-	3. If miss, fetch the WAV → on 200, optionally store in cache (toggle “Cache audio” ON by default) → play.
+	3. If miss, fetch the WAV → on 200, optionally store in cache (toggle "Cache audio" ON by default) → play.
-	4. If 404 or fetch error: show small toast “No audio for ”.
+	4. If 404 or fetch error: show small toast "No audio for ".

 Settings (Gear)
 	•	Cache audio: ON/OFF (default ON).